 - It should therefore preferably be a system account (not a normal user account).

 - It should be a SharePoint Service Administrator (no SharePoint licence needed).

 - As the account in some cases will be shown to the end-users, e.g. when unexpected errors occur, enabling end-users to send e-mails to the account, the account needs a Microsoft Exchange Online license and the account’s e-mail should also be monitored by an administrator.

 For the end-users of MetaShare, the requirements are:

-- The user need a Microsoft Office 365 account.
-See MetaShare’s Service Description, for a list of all supported Microsoft Office 365 subscriptions.
+- The user need a Microsoft 365 account.
+See MetaShare’s Service Description, for a list of all supported Microsoft 365 subscriptions.
 If you are unsure which subscription your users have, click here.

 - Have a minimum of “read” permissions on SharePoint’s root-site, https://[your tenant’s name].sharepoint.com.

-- Are assigned the “MetaShare User” role, for MetaShare to be displayed in their Office 365 app launcher.
+- Are assigned the “MetaShare User” role, for MetaShare to be displayed in their Microsoft 365 app launcher.

 - Have been assigned permissions on one or more workspaces, else MetaShare’s start page will not show any workspaces.